worstrickroll/aspectoshotfix/rules.md

 ## Committing Changes

-As a "Website Developer" you cannot Commit changes or Merge a PR directly unless
+As a "Website Developer" you cannot Commit changes

 - The change fixes a bug and the fix is tested either through a Self Hosted Github Page or locally or/and
-- The change has 4 Votes from Members of the "Website Developers" Github Team
+- The change has 4 Votes from Members of the "Website Developers" Github Team (See "Merging Pull Requests")

 ## Merging Pull Requests